CartoDB/cartoframes/README.rst

 .. code:: bash

     $ pip install -r requirements.txt
-    $ pip install -e .
+    $ pip install cartoframes

-Once you've done this, `cartoframes` should be installed on your machine.
+Once you've done this, `cartoframes` will be installed.
 See the example usage section below for using cartoframes in a Jupyter notebook.

 Note: Eventually `cartoframes` will be fully installable from `pip`.